olmaneuh/langchain-samples/000_intro/README.md

 2. Set up environment variables:

-   Create a `.env` file in the project directory `000_intro/` with the following environment variables.
+   Create a `.env` file in the root directory of the application with the following environment variables.

    ```env
    OPENAI_API_KEY=CHANGE_FOR_YOUR_OPENAI_API_KEY